Backtesting and optimization

 Simple moving averages of 5-day, 10-day, 20-day, and 50-day have been used in the backtesting.
 In the backtesting, exchange rate history from January 2000 through Jan 2019 has been used.
 The currency pairs tested are EURUSD, GBPUSD, USDJPY, AUDUSD, USDCAD, and NZDUSD.

 Signals are generated based on End of Day rates.
 If a buy signal appears at today’s daily closing price, buy trade is executed at that closing price.
 A buy signal is generated when the price crosses above the moving average and vice versa.
 Buy and sell trades are simultaneously executed which means the system is always in the market.

 Let’s have a look at the backtesting results.

-It may be quite surprising and disappointing to know that with 5, 10, 20, and 50 SMA on daily time frame the best winning rate you can get is only around 32%.
-However, that is a common thing for a trend following system.
+It may be quite surprising and disappointing to know that with 5, 10, 20, and 50 SMA on a daily time frame the best winning rate you can get is only around 32%.
+However, that is a common thing for a trend-following system.

 Among the six moving averages studied, 5, 10, and 20 performed poorly as they were able to profit only in 2 currency pairs.
 50-day MA made money in five out of six currency pairs and it gave far superior results than its peer averages.